AdobeDocs/commerce-admin.en/help/b2b/account-company-manage.md

 ---
 title: Manage company accounts
-description: Learn about the Companies page and the tools available in the grid that help you to manage company accounts for your Adobe Commerce store.
+description: Learn to manage company accounts for your Adobe Commerce store using the Companies page and the tools available in the grid.
 exl-id: 9e125fc2-d20e-463e-a391-582fa0bcb68d
 feature: B2B, Companies, Configuration
 ---